vtex/cli-plugin-abtest/README.md

 ## `oclif-example workspace:abtest:finish`

-Stop all AB testing in current account
+Stops all A/B tests from running on the current account.

 ```
 USAGE